 It is anticipated that provisions contained within the Presidential Regulation will be implemented in the near future and that it will bring about closer working relationships between the Indonesian Government and UNHCR, including joint registration of asylum-seekers.

 Surrounded by countries hosting large numbers of asylum-seekers and refugees, such as Malaysia, Thailand and Australia, Indonesia is impacted regularly by mixed population movements.
 After a lull during the late 1990s, the number of asylum-seekers arriving to Indonesia began to increase in late 2000, 2001 and 2002.
 Arrivals slowed down from 2003 to 2008, but again picked up in 2009.
-In 2016 and 2017 the number of persons registering with UNHCR has remained relatively stable.
-Indonesia hosts some 13,840 refugees from some 49 different countries as of December 2017, with roughly half originating from Afghanistan.

 UNHCR’s protection activities begin with ensuring that refugees and asylum-seekers are protected from refoulement – in other words, from forced return to a country or territory where their lives or freedom might be in danger.
 UNHCR then undertakes a process of verification of identity for the purpose of registration and issuance of individual documentation.

 Registered asylum-seekers will then be scheduled to have their claims for refugee status thoroughly assessed by UNHCR in what is known as a Refugee Status Determination (RSD) Procedure.
 This procedure offers each individual asylum-seeker an opportunity to be interviewed in his/her own language by an RSD officer assisted by a qualified interpreter, who will assess the merits of the individual’s claim for international protection.